h-yung/naginata-notes/README.md

 - Major category tags can now be used to filter results using the filter icon.
 - Scroll to top added on click of main nav title ("Naginata").
 - Update and delete buttons are moved into each notecard.
 Update still triggers a form at top with auto scroll to top.
-- Video: Youtube allows only httpspages to stream with embeds/iframes so need to launch out of local host and it also depends on the settings applied by the video manager.
+- Video: Youtube allows only https pages to stream with embeds/iframes so need to launch out of local host and it also depends on the settings applied by the video manager.
 So, sadly, videos are all just links for now.
 - Might be abusing data attributes a bit.
 Some cleanup is warranted in the future.

 **Bugs**: